-During the meeting of 12 March 2015, based on the information and evidence collected with the support of the investigative work carried out by the Control and Risks Committee, and further based on the assumptions and assessments of the Supervisory Director, the person in charge of Internal Audit, the Financial Reporting Manager and the Enterprise Risk Manager, the Board of Directors ascertained that there are no problems such as to affect the overall adequacy and effectiveness of the Internal Control and Risk Management System considering the structure of the Company and Group and the peculiarity of the activities carried out by the Group.

-The Board underlines that the Internal Control and Risk Management System is constantly improved through monitoring and systematic planning of improvement initiatives.
+During the meeting of 10 March 2016, based on the information and evidence collected with the support of the investigative work carried out by the Control and Risks Committee, and further based on the assumptions and assessments of the Supervisory Director, the person in charge of Internal Audit, the Financial Reporting Manager and the Enterprise Risk Manager, the Board of Directors ascertained that there are no problems such as to affect the overall adequacy and effectiveness of the Control and Risk System considering the structure of the Company and Group and the peculiarity of the activities carried out by the Group.
+The Board of Directors underlines that the Control and Risk System is constantly improved through monitoring and systematic planning of improvement initiatives.

-We also point out that, on 18 December 2014, the Board of Directors reviewed an assessment of the profile of risks faced by the Company and the Group, conducted on the years 2015 - 2017 on Autogrill Group's business plan for the five-year period 2015 - 2019.
+We also point out that, on 17 December 2015, the Board of Directors reviewed a risk profile analysis concerning the risks faced by the Company and the Group, conducted on the years 2016 - 2018 on Autogrill Group's business plan 2016 - 2020.
 Acknowledging the risk mitigation actions identified by the Group's management, the Board resolved to assess the risks so identified and illustrated, compatible with the Company's and Autogrill Group's management, in line with the objectives identified in the business plan.
+The risk profile of the business plan is updated every three months.